-The Handbook consists of two main chapters and four appendices.
-The two chapters focus on signal timing adjustments to actuated controllers at signalized intersections.
-The appendices address signal design options, advanced controller settings, and diamond interchange signalization.
+The Handbook consists of two main chapters and five appendices.
+The two chapters focus on signal timing adjustments for signalized intersections.
+The appendices address signal design options, advanced controller settings, diamond interchange signalization, and pedestrian treatments.

 Each chapter and appendix has the same main headings.
 The initial section is titled "Overview."
 It introduces the topics addressed in the chapter or appendix.